 Greece is a country that I’ve wanted to visit for a really long time and will probably be quite high up on the list once we start planning our next family holiday.
 It’s one of those places that has everything I could want – history, amazing food, vibrant culture, fantastic activities, nightlife, and white sandy beaches – what more could a girl want from a holiday destination?!
-With this in mind, I’ve been doing some reading about the different Greek islands and have learned that there are some ideal places for each different type of holiday maker, so I thought I’d share what I’ve learned:
+With this in mind, I’ve been doing some reading about the different Greek islands and villas in Mykonos and have learned that there are some ideal places for each different type of holiday maker, so I thought I’d share what I’ve learned:

 Best Island for Families

 The best places to go in Greece for a family are the Greek Islands, and one of the most popular islands for families is Naxos.
 But there are many others that are also kid-friendly and great for families.
 Mykonos, Crete, Rhodes, and Corfu are four more that have great beaches, cool towns, and a family-friendly atmosphere.
 Santorini is typically thought of as a couples’ destination but there’s a lot to see and do and it’s still a great family destination (especially if your kids are a little older, say, 6 and up).

 Mykonos and Santorini can both offer you countless and high-end accommodation facilities which will make your stay unforgettable.
 Whether you stay in a 5 star hotel or in one of the many luxury Greece villas available to rent, you can experience great services in dining, and transportation.
 Mykonos is mostly flat with a dry landscape while Santorini is completely different.
 Mykonos has long swathes of beach and plenty of seaside streets, while Santorini has an epic caldera view, unlike anywhere else in Greece.
 What’s more, the island features volcanic beaches, vineyards and towns set high above the caldera which make up for an impressive panoramic view which you will not find in Mykonos.